metamn/shopledge/_posts/2012-07-04-on-turning-visitors-into-customers.md

 layout: article
 title: On Turning Visitors Into Customers
 images:
-  - title: Key Metrics Of An E-commerce Site
+  - title: On Turning Visitors Into Customers
-    url: article3.png
+    url: article4a.png
 excerpt: Every visitor is different.
 Treat them individually.
 price: 0
 ---